In which Rasik gives up on control.

 "Nice to meet you, Pirin Ram," Rasik said, elbowing Alrey.

 "Nice to meet you, I'm Alrey Vid," he said, rubbing his ribs.
 Pirin nodded.

 "Now that we all know one another," Rasik sighed, "we're all friends and we use only first names."
 He waved his arms around.
 "Exceptions?
 Sar.
 Well, it is actually a first name for her."
 He pointed at Berline and proceeded to poke her forehead with his finger.
 She growled and folded her arms, taking a step backwards.
 "I would say you all have to listen to me, but we all know it won't happen."
 He clasped his hands together.
 "Even the sparrows do."
 He then threw his arms up in the air.
 "Now that I'm loaded with helpers, I can safely say we can casually stroll in here."
 He stuck his hand under his coat and wiggled a map next to his head as he walked away, laughing to himself.
 The three apprentices followed him with their eyes until he disappeared up the stairs of The Old Waist.

 Berline sighed and patted both of them on their backs, jogging towards and up the stairs after the old man.
 Pirin glanced at Alrey.

 "I don't think you mind it too much," Alrey replied.
 The lanky boy just shrugged and went upstairs as well, Alrey following suit.
 Seren sighed at the bar when the two of them disappeared up the stairwell, as well.
 The other patrons silently returned to their previous business, the main attraction gone.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Amali RoarkaWrite a Review